SeptdirWorkshop/jYProExtra/README.md

 ### Toolbar
 This function allows you to display on the frontend Edit and Settings buttons for administrators.

+### View on site
+This function allows you to display the `View on site` buttons in the category and article editing forms.

 ### Library
 This function allows you to import and export saved YOOtheme Pro layouts.